james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 ### **SGML**
 &nbsp;
-SGML (Standard Generalized Markup Language), and is known as the "standard for defining generelized markup language for documents (GeeksForGeeks 2021).
+SGML (Standard Generalized Markup Language), and is known as the "standard for defining generelized markup language for documents (van Herwijnen 1994, 3).
 HTML is said to have been developed from the SGML language.
 In other words, HTML is just one kind of a markup language according to the standards outlined in the SGML standards (Muellner and Walsh 1999).
 SGML code looks similar to HTML and XML, but its components have its own unique characteristics, and differs from HTML and XML.
 SGML code has the following components:

 #### ***Components of SGML***
 &nbsp;
 &nbsp;

 **SGML Declaration**
 The SGML document declaration is typically found at the beginning of a SGML document, but can also be found in a separate SGML file.
-The SGML is essentially a declaration which specificies the various default tags which will be used in the SGML document, what names will be attributed to them, the length of names and numbers, and which (if any) abbreviations are to be allowed in the document (Waslh and Muellner 1999, Page 16).
+The SGML is essentially a declaration which specificies the various default tags which will be used in the SGML document, what names will be attributed to them, the length of names and numbers, and which (if any) abbreviations are to be allowed in the document (Waslh and Muellner 1999, 16).
 &nbsp;
 &nbsp;
 **Document Type Definition**
 Similar to a HTML document, a SGML document must state at the beginning of the document that it is indeed a SGML document.
-This is done by using the "DOCTYPE" tag, and a different keyword must be used in the doctype tag depending on what kind of file structure is being created, for example - a book, an article or a memorandum (Herwijnen, 1994, page 25-26 ).
+This is done by using the "DOCTYPE" tag, and a different keyword must be used in the doctype tag depending on what kind of file structure is being created, for example - a book, an article or a memorandum (Herwijnen, 1994, 25-26).
 &nbsp;
 &nbsp;
 **Document Instance**